TimelessDavid/power-electronics-2025/Module 1 Diodes/README.md

 **Signal Slicing:**
 Slicing circuits, or clippers, remove a part of the signal between two voltage levels.
 - **Simulation Analysis:**
-  - `slicer.png`: The circuit diagram for a slicer, often using two diodes and two reference voltages.
-  - `slicer_graphic.png`: The output waveform shows the signal being "sliced" between the upper and lower voltage limits defined by the circuit.
+  - The slicer circuit and its output are shown in Figure 10.
+The waveform clearly shows the signal being "sliced," with the portion between the two reference voltages removed.

 <div align="center">
   <img src="./images/slicer.png" alt="Slicer Circuit" width="400"/>